Titan (rocket family): Commercial Titan III

 Derived from the Titan 34D and originally proposed as a medium-lift expendable launch system for the US Air Force, who selected the Delta II instead.
 Development was continued as a commercial launch system, and the first rocket flew in 1990.
 The Commercial Titan III differed from the Titan 34D in that it had a stretched second stage, and a larger payload fairing to accommodate dual satellite payloads.

 Titan IIIM

 The Titan IIIM was intended to launch the Manned Orbiting Laboratory and other payloads.
 Development was cancelled in 1969.
-The projected UA1207 solid booster rockets were eventually used on the Titan IV.
+The projected UA1207 solid booster rockets were eventually used on the Titan IV, while the extended core was used in the 3B and 34B variants of the Titan IIIB.